-But, with any type of degree and a minimum of 120 hours TEFL certificate, you can pretty-much guarantee a job somewhere in this vast country.
+But, with any type of degree and a minimum of 120-150 hours TEFL certificate, you can pretty-much guarantee a job somewhere in this vast country.
 You just need to be aware of unscrupulous agents and scams.

 While in Shenzhen, I wrote a comprehensive guide to teaching English in China for a popular blog site.
 Here's a link to everything you would need to know about how and where to apply for legitimate work.

-Transitioning to online teaching – how to teach English online
+Transitioning to online English teaching

-After 8 months of teaching in classrooms, we were asked if we'd like to do some online teaching for the same school.
+After 8 months of teaching in classrooms, we were asked if we'd like to do some online English teaching for the same school.
 At first we rejected the idea because the pay was a little less, but then a light bulb flashed on!